abwilf/Social-IQ-2.0-Challenge/README.md

 </p>
 &nbsp;&nbsp;&nbsp;&nbsp;

-The inaugural <b>[Social-IQ 2.0 Challenge](https://cmu-multicomp-lab.github.io/social-iq-2.0/)</b> will be co-hosted with the [Artificial Social Intelligence Workshop](https://sites.google.com/view/asi-iccv-2023/home) at [ICCV '23](https://iccv2023.thecvf.com).
-This challenge welcomes paper submissions on the new Social-IQ 2.0 task, focused on multimodal VideoQA in socially-rich situations (1,000+ videos, 6,000+ questions, 24,000+ answers).
-There are $1,200 in total prizes for challenge participants.
+The <b>[Social-IQ 2.0 Challenge](https://cmu-multicomp-lab.github.io/social-iq-2.0/)</b> is designed to benchmark recent AI technologies' skills to reason about social interactions, which is referred as Artificial Social Intelligence.
+This challenge will be part of ICCV 2023 Workshop on Artificial Social Intelligence.
+The Social-IQ 2.0 dataset contains over 1,000 videos, accompanied with 6,000+ multiple-choice questions.
+The challenge plans to award over $1,200 in total prizes, and will be co-hosted with the [Artificial Social Intelligence Workshop](https://sites.google.com/view/asi-iccv-2023/home) at [ICCV '23](https://iccv2023.thecvf.com).

-If you plan to participate in the challenge, please fill out this [form](https://forms.gle/ZVTAvNunBQUa9ncJ6) with your email address so we can keep you up to date with any relevant updates about the challenge.
+**Challenge pre-registration**: Potential participants are asked to fill this simple online [form](https://forms.gle/ZVTAvNunBQUa9ncJ6) with your email address so that we can keep you informed of relevant updates about the challenge.

 ## Important Dates 📅
 - [x] Challenge is released: <b>May 15</b>
-- [ ] Challenge and paper submission sites open, test set released: <b>mid-June</b>
+- [ ] Challenge and paper submission sites open, test set released: ~~mid-June~~ **early-July**
 - [ ] Paper submissions and final challenge submissions due: <b>July 21</b>
 - [ ] Acceptance decisions issued: <b>August 4</b>
 - [ ] Camera ready paper due: <b>August 11</b>